-Ford’s self-described cooking style is “comfort meets health” with a focus on incorporating locally-sourced products as much as possible.
+Ford’s self-described cooking style is “comfort meets health,” focusing on incorporating locally-sourced products as much as possible.
 Funnily enough, Ford didn’t like fish before moving to the Caribbean, but now she tries to incorporate fresh Mahi Mahi and Wahoo into dishes as much as possible.

 Before hurricane Irma hit, Ford utilized a farm-to-table program in St. Croix to provide healthy, eco-friendly meals.
 “When I get down there, I am going to look into the program again,” she said.

-KAI also has paddleboards onboard as well as kayak and an assortment of other aquatic equipment.
-The 12′ tender is great to cruise around secluded coves and guests are welcome to bring along kitesurfing equipment.
+KAI also has paddleboards onboard, a kayak, and an assortment of other aquatic equipment.
+The 12′ tender is great for cruising around secluded coves, and guests are welcome to bring along kitesurfing equipment.